Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

-\paragraph{ROC curves} The receiver operating characteristic (ROC) curves plot the power $p$ of a procedure as a function of its level $\alpha$.
+The receiver operating characteristic (ROC) curves plot the power $p$ of a\vadjust{\goodbreak} procedure as a function of its level $\alpha$.
 It is a useful representation for comparison of different procedures along a wide range of levels.
-The ROC curves associated to the \twopc{} procedure are step function because of the discrete nature of the test statistic.
-Some of the ROC curves are non concave.
-It should be recalled however that any procedure of this kind can be improved to a randomized procedure whose ROC curve is the concave upper envelope of the original one.
+The ROC curves associated to the \twopc{} procedure are a step function because of the discrete nature of the test statistic.
+Some of the ROC curves are nonconcave.
+It should be recalled, however, that any procedure of this kind can be improved to a randomized procedure whose ROC curve is the concave upper envelope of the original one.
 Accordingly, the reader's eyes must actually analyse the upper envelopes of the ROC curves.
-Note that the power in the tables have not been modified by this argument.
+Note that the power in the tables has not been modified by this argument.

-ROC curves are represented in plots with four subplot, corresponding to the four above-mentioned choices of \bandmax{} in the needlet methods.
+ROC curves are represented in plots with four subplots, corresponding to the four above-mentioned choices of $J^{\star}$ in the needlet methods.
 The ROC curves for \twopc{} and \efron{} procedures are the same in the four subplots.
 Inset graphs allow complementary comparison of the methods by zooming on the most relevant levels (small $\alpha$).